dineshgowda24/alfred-gcp-workflow/CONTRIBUTING.md

    go build -o alfred-gcp-workflow
    ```
 4. Update the Script Filter in Alfred:
-    - Open your Alfred GCP Workflow.
+    - Open Alfred GCP Workflow in Alfred.
     - Click on the **Script Filter** block.
     - Update the script path to point to your built binary.

-## Finding Something to Work On
+## Finding Something to Work On 💡

 We welcome contributions of all kinds — whether it's a small fix, a new feature, or just an idea! ✨
 If you're looking for something to work on: